Financier Epstein pleads not guilty to U.S. sex trafficking charges involving girls

 “The alleged behavior shocks the conscience, and while the charged conduct is from a number of years ago, it is still profoundly important to the many alleged victims, now young women,” U.S. Attorney Geoffrey Berman said at a press conference.
 “They deserve their day in court.”

-Prosecutors told Pitman that Epstein does not deserve bail and should be detained pending trial, saying he posed an “extraordinary risk of flight” because of his wealth, ownership of private planes, and significant international ties.
+Epstein, who registered as a sex offender under a 2008 plea deal in Florida, has said in earlier court filings that his encounters with alleged victims were consensual and that he believed they were 18 when they occurred.

-Pitman did not rule on the request, but will reconsider the matter at a Thursday afternoon hearing.
-Epstein will remain in jail until then.
+Epstein will remain in jail until July 15, when his bail will be determined.

-Epstein has said in earlier court filings that his encounters with alleged victims were consensual and that he believed they were 18 when they occurred.
+Prosecutors told Pitman that Epstein should be detained pending trial, saying he posed an “extraordinary risk of flight” because of his wealth, ownership of private planes, and significant international ties.

 Epstein was arrested here on Saturday night at Teterboro Airport in New Jersey, where he had returned on his private plane from Paris.